 In fact, the one I chose had very positive reviews, for the simple reason that the guide was a nice lady and had good knowledge about the facts, but she lacked empathy and sensitivity, two qualities which, in my opinion, each and every guide should have.

-I hope you can understand that I can’t recommend a specific company, especially because guides may change over time but use your common sense when looking for those reviews that talk about the person’s attitude and behavior.
+Use your common sense when looking for those reviews that talk about the person’s attitude and behavior.

 Many who visit Chernobyl and Ukraine then head to Moldova to visit the unrecognized country of Transnistria